YuanSiping/IPPD/README.md

 # Industrial-Power-Demand-Dataset
-The practical real-time power demand datasets named Industrial-Power-Demand-Dataset(IPDD) is collected form a steel plant, which consists of three-phase electric current, three-phase active power and three-phase demand active power of the entire plant, and the interval of this collected raw data is 30 seconds.
+The practical real-time power demand datasets named IPDD(Industrial-Power-Demand-Dataset) is collected form a steel plant, which consists of three-phase electric current, three-phase active power and three-phase demand active power of the entire plant, and the interval of this collected raw data is 30 seconds.
 The structure of IPDD as follows:
 ```
 ├── testset
 └── trainingset